What GEO actually means

 The bottom line on GEO

 GEO is a real concept describing a real shift in how people find information.
-AI-generated answers are increasingly the first thing people see, and being cited in those answers has genuine value for a Boston business.
+AI-generated answers are increasingly the first thing people see, and being cited in those answers has genuine value for a Boston business — even when users don't click through to your site.

-Any consultant worth working with is already doing this.
+Any consultant worth working with is already building toward both.
 If someone is selling you GEO as something entirely separate from SEO — with a separate audit, separate deliverables, and a separate price tag — the honest question to ask them is: what exactly were you doing before GEO existed?

-The answer, if they're good at their job, should be: the same thing.
+The answer, if they're good at their job, should be: most of the same thing.